Above/featured: Guided Bauhaus tour stopping momentarily in the Georgengarten.

 Gartenreich: Georgengarten, Schloss Georgium

-Prince Leopold III Friedrich Franz (Prince Franz, for short) was Duke of the Anhalt-Dessau principality until 1871, an Anglophile, and a cultural progressive for his time.
+Prince Leopold III Friedrich Franz (also known as Prince Franz, 1740-1817) was Duke of the Anhalt-Dessau principality, an Anglophile, and a cultural progressive for his time.
 Inspired by his experiences in his tour of multiple European countries, he asked his friend and architect Friedrich Wilhelm von Erdmannsdorff to transform and shape Anhalt-Dessau using ideas and principles of the Enlightenment to landscape design to build English-style parks along with structures in the early classical and neogothic architectural style.
-Riverside forests, inland water passages, spacious low-lying meadows dotted with guard houses and pavilions characterize the appearance of the green space.
+From about 1780 onwards, riverside forests, inland water passages, spacious low-lying meadows dotted with guard houses and pavilions characterize the appearance of the green space.
 In all, there are over 140 square kilometres (54 square miles) in the Gartenreich (Garden Realm, Garden Kingdom) which surround the former residences for the historical Dukes of Anhalt-Dessau.

 In response to the park in nearby Wörlitz, Prince Johann Georg (John George) of Anhalt-Dessau, brother of Prince Franz, commissioned in 1780 the construction of a palace and garden which bear his name.
 The Georgengarten (George Gardens) is a beautiful English-style park in the Garden Realm, and the Schloss Georgium (George Palace) is now home to the Anhaltische Gemäldegalerie (Anhalt Picture Gallery).
 Established in 1927, the gallery’s core collection includes German and Dutch master paintings from the 15th to the 19th-century; check online to see if renovation activity has been completed and the palace reopened.
 The restored Orangerie (Orangery) now houses special exhibitions for the Anhalt Picture Gallery.
 Adjacent to the Orangery were former horse stables which is now home to the restaurant Gaststätte am Georgengarten.